-PRC maintains the standard World Bibliographic Database On Perspective; initially developed by Professor Luigi Vagnetti and later progressed by Professor Kim Veltman—who together spent over 90 years compiling a list of 15,000 perspective titles from throughout time.
+PRC maintains the standard world Bibliography of Perspective; initially developed by Professor Luigi Vagnetti and later progressed by Professor Kim Veltman—who together spent over 90 years compiling a list of 15,000 perspective titles from throughout time.

 History and Formats

-Creating the database was a monumental undertaking that took several decades to complete.
-This work was supported by a number of organisations; including the Vatican, the Warburg and Welcome Institutes, the Getty Center for the History of Art, and the Universities of London, Gottingen, York and Toronto.
+Creating the perspective bibliography was a monumental undertaking that took several decades to complete by multiple teams of people.
+This work was supported by a several organisations; including the Vatican, the Warburg and Welcome Institutes, the British Library, the Getty Center for the History of Art, and the Universities of London, Gottingen, York and Toronto.

 Note that the database began as a card index system in the 1980s; before being transferred to a dBASE-3 database system on an IBM PC (1990s).
 Later the bibliography was made available on the web on the SUMS system (2002-2020).

-You can download the ‘World Bibliographic Database On Perspective‘ below.
+You can download the Bibliography of Perspective below.

 Literature on Perspective – A Select Bibliography